sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 # Current known issues
 ### Refer to opencore bugtracker for current known bugs [here](https://github.com/acidanthera/bugtracker/issues)

-### Things to note with OpenCore
+### Opencore Pro's
+* One average, OpenCore systems boot faster than those using Clover.

-* OpenCore supports both UEFI and Legacy boot options.
+* OpenCore offers better overall security and better support for FileVault.
+* OpenCore supports boot hotkey support via boot.efi - hold Option or ESC at startup to choose a boot device, Command+R to enter Recovery or Command+Option+P+R to reset NVRAM.
+* OpenCore is designed with the future in mind, and uses modern methods to inject kernel extensions without breaking System Integrity Protection.
-* Automatic drive/partition boot is handled by StartUp Disk just like a real Mac, this is also referred to as "bless".
+* BootCamp switching and boot device selection are supported by reading NVRAM variables set by Startup Disk just like a real mac.
-* Make sure to have kexts like Lilu and VoodooPS2Controller are to be injected first before kexts that require them like WhateverGreen, VirtualSMC, keyboard/Mouse/Trackpad and etc.
+* Furture development for AptioMemoryFix is directly tied to OpenCore, specifically being absorbed into OpenCore itself with the FwRuntimeVariable.efi being used as an extension.
+* UEFI and Legacy boot modes are supported.

+### OpenCore Must's
+* Kernel extensions are loaded in the order specified in your config file, so you must load an extension's dependencies before you load the extension itself.
+For example, Lilu must be loaded before WhateverGreen or VirtualSMC.
-* ACPI patches and SSDTs apply to all operating systems.
+* ACPI patches and SSDTs are applied to all operating systems.
-* Some systems like Z97 require pure UEFI mode for booting (also known as Windows 8/10 mode).
+* Some systems require pure UEFI mode to boot.
+(This setting is commonly called "Windows 8/10 Mode" by motherboard manufacturers.)
-* AptioMemoryFix has been split between OpenCore and FwRuntimeServices.efi, please use that instead from 0.0.4 Onwards.
+* Issues can occur if NVMe devices are set up as SATA devices in the BIOS.

 # Getting Started

 ## Requirements:

+* OpenCorePkg (Recommend to build from scratch instead of using the prebuilt package as OpenCore is constantly being updated.
+As of writing we're on Version 0.5.1 even though the current official release is 0.5.0).
+Easiest way to build is via the macbuild.tool or Use Pavo's Opencore Builder App to Create the Entire EFI Folder (Requires Xcode Installed)

+## Recommended BIOS settings:

+### Disable:
+* Fast Boot
+* CFG Lock(MSR 0xE2 write protection)
+* VT-d(can be enabled if you set DisableIoMapper to YES)
+* CSM
+* Thunderbolt
+* Intel SGX
+* Intel Platform Trust
+### Enable:
+* VT-x
+* Above 4G decoding
+* Hyper Threading
+* Execute Disable Bit
+* EHCI/XHCI Hand-off
+* OS type: Windows 8.1/10

 # EFI Drivers